-Sineath Motor Company was formed in 1928 by J.I.
-Sineath, who had an auto repair shop prior to 1928.
+Sineath Motor Company was formed in 1925 by J.I.
+Sineath.
 The business was located at Battleground, Green and Bellemeade streets across from Central Fire Station in downtown Greensboro.
 The early tow truck consisted of T-Model trucks, the largest being a 1923 Buick Touring car fitted with a hand crank crane.
 The building housed a garage, body shop, sold gas, tires, batteries, and other auto parts.
 The wreckers were a necessity for bringing in wrecked and broken-down vehicles for repair or storage.
 They were staffed 24 hours, 7 days a week, as they are today.
 Mr. Sineath purchased a 1940 Ford truck new and had Ford Body Company install a new Holmes 515 Traffic King wrecker.
 The wrecker was stored in Uptown Storage until needed for use.

 There were many wreckers put into use during this period, such as a beautiful 1932 Diamond T with a Holmes wrecker crane.
 The fleet continued to grow with a big Dodge with a Holmes wrecker and a large winch for heavy work.
 Also in use was the previously mentioned 1940 Ford along with a 1938 Ford with a Weaver crane.
 Storage was 50 cents for 24 hours and car wash for $1.00.
 Times and the value of a dollar surely have changed.